 - Courtly Love: Averted.
 Those who seem to be most courteous towards the ladies are not the most willing to help the Queen, and Kay himself is ridiculed by the courtiers only because he doesn't beat around the bush.

 - Death Seeker: Mordred, troubled by his past.

-- Epigraph: Each chapter begins with a quotation from a medieval Arthurian romance — usually Malory, but occasionally some else such as Sir Gawain and the Green Knight.
+- Epigraph: Each chapter begins with a quotation from a medieval Arthurian romance — usually Malory, but occasionally something else such as Sir Gawain and the Green Knight.